jdeleonardis/Pantry-Buddy/README.md

 APIs
 This project required the use of 2 server-side APIs.
 For this project, we utilized the following APIs to satisfy this requirement:
 - Spoonacular - use for getting a recipe for ingredients
-- Edemame - use for getting nutritional values
+- Nutritionix - use for getting nutritional values

 CSS Framework
 This project required the use of a CSS framework other than BootStrap.
 For this project, we utilized the following framework to satisfy this requirement: